by Leyla Giray Alyanak

 In Almería you may also be handed a list of free tapas, although if the tapa is particularly large or has more expensive ingredients, there may be a small additional cost.
 You'll taste this delicacy at Cafe Cyrano, one of Almeria's top places to eat, although you will find it elsewhere too.

 Sometimes, tapas from one region will be successfully transplanted to another.
-Take pimientos de Padron, peppers which originated in Galicia.
+Take pimientos de Padron, peppers which originated in Galicia (and to my mind one of the best tapas in Spain).
 They are roasted and served with a tiny rivulet of olive oil and some crusty salt.

 You'll find Casa Paco in Seville's Alameda de Hercules square (or precisely at Alameda de Hércules, 23).
 Completed in 1574, La Alameda is the oldest public square in Spain and is also the heart of Seville's gay neighborhood and nightlife in general.